 What are the best eye-makeup removers?
 We’re really glad you asked.
 Though it’s true that your ordinary cleanser can likely do an okay job at lifting away eye shadow, when it comes to the trickier task of melting away waterproof mascara and eyeliner, most tend to fall short.
 (Especially given that the eye area is one of the most sensitive and easily irritated areas on the face, therefore needing a little extra care.)

-A good eye-makeup remover will have been specially formulated and put through a different series of tests, compared with your everyday cleanser.
+A good eye-makeup remover will have been specially formulated and put through a different series of tests, separately from your everyday cleanser.
 All of that ensures that it can quickly and gently lift away even the most stubborn of waterproof gel liners without causing any irritation to the delicate skin or upsetting the balance within your eye.
 After all, irritation triggers rubbing, and we all know the aging effects of tugging and pulling on the skin; hello, fine lines and premature crow’s feet!

 So now that we’re all on the same page regarding the need for a good eye makeup remover, what about the best ones out there?
-To save you from doing any legwork, we’ve already got that covered.
-Click through for the very best eye makeup removers, as recommended (and relied upon!) by some of the best makeup artists in the business.

-Eldridge also uses a special technique, to minimise any rubbing and tugging of the skin.
+Eldridge also uses a special technique to minimise any rubbing and tugging of the skin.
 Ready to transform your routine?
 Here’s how she does it: Soak two cotton pads in your Bioderma; then press one below the bottom lashes, close your eye and press the other over your top lashes.
 Let them soak for a few minutes before gently easing off your makeup.
 Watch Lisa Eldridge’s tutorial video for more makeup-removal tips.

 When it comes to brilliantly bold shades that look awesome under the club lights but not so good the next morning when you’ve failed to get it all off, oil-based removers are the answer, says MUA Nick Barose, whose clients include Brie Larson, Amy Poehler, and Lupita Nyong’o.